Skip to main content

 CVI is built around three core concepts that work together to create real-time, humanlike interactions with an AI agent:

-The Persona defines the agent’s behavior, tone, and knowledge.
+The PAL defines the agent’s behavior, tone, and knowledge.
 It also configures the CVI layer and pipeline.

-The Replica brings the persona to life visually.
+The Face brings the PAL to life visually.
 It renders a photorealistic human-like avatar using Phoenix.

 Conversation

-A Conversation is a real-time video session that connects the persona and replica through a WebRTC connection.
+A Conversation is a real-time video session that connects a PAL and its face through a WebRTC connection.

 Key Features